talkable/talkable-docs/source/android_sdk/integration/standalone.rst

 .. note::

-  Make sure you have at least one live “SA” campaign with a specified `android-invite` tag inside Talkable Site
+  Make sure you have at least one Live “SA” campaign inside Talkable Site with `android-invite` tag or the tag you specified

 Note that `customer` is empty, in this case user will see the :ref:`Advocate Signup Page <campaigns/views/affiliate_members_new>`, which is used to collect the user’s email address.
-Your application may already know/have access to the user’s email, if so, you should pass this parameter which will automatically skip the SignUp Page in the flow and show the :ref:`Advocate Share Page <campaigns/views/offers_show>`.
+Your application may already know/have access to the user’s email, if so, you should pass this parameter which will automatically skip the Signup Page in the flow and show the :ref:`Advocate Share Page <campaigns/views/offers_show>`.

 .. code-block:: java